 DELEGATE, delegate, delegate, then delegate some more!

+To repeat, delegate, delegate, delegate, then delegate some more.
 I can’t say this enough.
 Your guests will usually ask if there is anything they can do/bring to help.
 Those of us with control issues will usually decline this gracious offer – resist doing that!
 For close friends, ask one or two to come an hour early to help set out food and stay late to help clean up.
 For others, ask that they bring ice, beer, sodas etc. They won’t mind and it’ll make things so much easier for you.

 HIRE a cleaning company!